 We can just about guarantee that if you haven’t already been thinking about your taxes, you are now.
+But here’s the thing.
+Truth be told, this time of year can be really complicated for people with substantial tax debt, back taxes, and who have recently been audited.

 From national tax commercials to social media, you’ve probably been inundated with plenty of reminders that the tax deadline is right around the corner.
 While we always advocate for filing sooner rather than later, with just over one month until Tax Day, at this point there’s not much “later” even available.